prometheusloong/AGAC-Track/README.md

 You could change the parameter and pat file to adjust the result, detail information could see the wapiti manual:
 - https://wapiti.limsi.fr/manual.html

-### bidirectional LSTM
+### Sequence labeler
 You should divide your dataset into three files (train.txt, test.txt and dev.txt).
-Put them into the neural network.For pretrain, download [word2vec](https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit)
+Put them into the neural network.For pretrain, download word2vec

-Run with:
+You could congfigure some paramter in fcepublic.conf, and you should write your data path to it.
+And you could run with:
 ```
 python experiment.py config.conf
 ```